 In April of 2024, HHS issued a Final Rule, the HIPAA Privacy Rule to Support Reproductive Healthcare Privacy.
 In a press release accompanying the Final Rule, HHS reports that “The Final Rule strengthens the Health Insurance Portability Act of 1996 (HIPAA) Privacy Rule by prohibiting the disclosure of protected health information (PHI) related to lawful reproductive healthcare in certain circumstances.”

-The law does not go “on the books” (become official) until June 25, 2024.
-The earliest time the Final Rule will be enforced is December 23, 2024.
+The law does became official ("went on the books") on June 25, 2024.
+Enforcement of the Final Rule began on December 23, 2024.

 What Does the Final Rule Do?

 The Final Rule modifies the existing Privacy Rule by changing the definition of the term “person.”
-The Final Rule adds definitions for the terms “public health” and “reproductive healthcare.”
+The Final Rule also adds definitions for the terms “public health” and “reproductive healthcare.”

 According to a Fact Sheet accompanying the Final Rule, the Final Rule “strengthens privacy protections by prohibiting the use or disclosure of protected health information (PHI) by a covered health care provider, health plan, or health care clearinghouse—or their business associate—for either of the following activities:

-To conduct a criminal, civil, or administrative investigation into or impose criminal, civil, or administrative liability on any person for the mere act of seeking, obtaining, providing, or facilitating reproductive healthcare, where such health care is lawful under the circumstances in which it is provided.
+"To conduct a criminal, civil, or administrative investigation into or impose criminal, civil, or administrative liability on any person for the mere act of seeking, obtaining, providing, or facilitating reproductive healthcare, where such health care is lawful under the circumstances in which it is provided.

 The identification of any person for the purpose of conducting such investigation or imposing such liability.”